arntzy/arntzy.github.io/resume.md

                         <div class="item" id="work-item">
                             <div class="summary">
                                 <p>
-                                    <p>Implemented a Full-Stack system for Lab100, an experimental lab for Mt.
+                                    <p>Implemented a full stack system for Lab100, an experimental lab for Mt.
                                         Sinai hospital. <a href="https://www.cactus.is/lab100/">https://www.cactus.is/lab100/</a>
                                     </p>
                                 </p>